RedNetJAG/FlinkCEP/README.md

-Flink CEP library in scala
+Flink CEP library in scala to detect door opened during ignition on.
+  - Source: Events in JSON format